NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 - First four bytes (0-3) of header are used to identify the type of block (`REC` / `IND_INTERNAL` / `IND_LEAF`) where [`REC`](<https://nitcbase.github.io(/constants).html>) represents a record block.
 - Next four bytes (4-7) are used for storing parent block pointer, which has no significance for a record block and can be set to `-1`.
-- Bytes 8-11 and 12-15 are used for storing Left and right block numbers respectively.
+- Bytes 8-11 and 12-15 are used for storing left and right block numbers respectively.
 - Next four bytes are used for storing the number of records currently stored in the block.
 - Bytes 20-23 and 24-27 are used for storing `#Attr` (Number of attributes of the records of the relation that are stored in this block) and `#Slots` (Number of slots in this block) respectively.
 - Bytes 28-31 are reserved for future use.